VishnuPrasad1998/interview-scheduler/README.md

 ## Features:
 1. Interviewer/Interviewee can schedule an interview(POST).
-2. HR can list all interviews by entering ids of interviewer and interviewee.
+2. HR can list all interviews by entering ids of interviewer and interviewee(GET).
 3. Token based authentication and role based authorization(HR, Interviewer, Interviewee, Admin)
 4. Fully functional Django-Admin panel.